ARMmbed/mbed-os-5-docs/docs/tutorials/patterns/design_guidelines.md

 #### API design

 A general module can be split into two APIs, the frontend (or user API) and the backend (or porting layer).
 The user API describes the programmer interface that the library implements.
-For mbed OS, the user-facing API should adopt a C++ class-based interface, while the porting layer should adopt a C-compatible interface.
+For Mbed OS, the user-facing API should adopt a C++ class-based interface, while the porting layer should adopt a C-compatible interface.

 ##### API design - user API